epandurski/flask_signalbus/docs/api.rst

   class MySignal(db.Model):
       id = db.Column(db.Integer, primary_key=True, autoincrement=True)
       message_text = db.Column(db.Text, nullable=False)
-      signalbus_burst_count = 10
+      signalbus_autoflush = True

       def send_signalbus_message(self):
           """Send the message to the enterprise message bus."""

+- The signal model class may have a ``signalbus_autoflush`` boolean attribute defined, which determines if signals of that type will be automatically sent over the message bus after each transaction commit.
+If not defined, it defaults to `True`.

-In addition, the signal model class may have a ``signalbus_burst_count`` integer attribute defined, which determines how many individual signals will be deleted at once, as a part of one database transaction.
+- The signal model class may have a ``signalbus_burst_count`` integer attribute defined, which determines how many individual signals will be deleted at once, as a part of one database transaction.
 This might be useful in some cases, to improve performace.
 If not defined, it defaults to ``1``.

 Classes